Professional License and DUI in Los Angeles

 California attorney Richard Alan Dongell is now on probation because of two misdemeanor charges: drunk driving and child endangerment.

 This incident happened in August 2013 when Attorney Dongell was driving recklessly and caused a collision with another car in Lakewood, California.
 His two minor children were in the car with him; luckily, no one got injured in the accident.
 When the police arrived, they found attorney Dongell and his children standing next to the car at the nearby gas station.
-The police started a Los Angles DUI investigation after they noticed Mr. Dongell’s unsteady walk, red eyes, and odor of alcohol.
+The police started a Los Angeles DUI investigation after they noticed Mr. Dongell’s unsteady walk, red eyes, and odor of alcohol.
 Mr. Dongell had a difficult time locating his driving license, registration, and insurance.
 When questioned, Mr. Dongell denied taking any medication or drinking alcohol before getting behind the wheel of his car.
 The police officers asked Attorney Dongell to perform field sobriety tests (FST), but he failed to perform the FST as explained and demonstrated.
-Attorney Dongell agreed to submit to the preliminary alcohol blood test at the scene and which showed a blood alcohol content of 0.222, which is almost three times the legal limit.
-Mr. Dongell’s children also told the police that their father had a few glasses of wine within a short period of time before driving.
+Attorney Dongell agreed to submit to the preliminary alcohol blood test at the scene which showed a blood alcohol content of 0.222, which is almost three times the legal limit.
+Mr. Dongell’s children also told the police that their father had a few glasses of wine within a short time before driving.

 Attorney Dongell was arrested and charged with several misdemeanors, including a violation of California Vehicle Code 23152(b), which is a DUI, and a violation of California Penal Code 273(a), which is child endangerment.
 Regardless of what happened to Attorney Dongell’s criminal case, the prosecution of his criminal case in Los Angeles caused disciplinary action against him by the state bar.